GrahamLea/easy-decal/README.md

 Secondly, it contains a mostly-complete Java implementation for writing out [Half-Life WAD3 files](https://developer.valvesoftware.com/wiki/WAD "WAD file format description on Valve Dev community") (the old-school version of what are called "materials" in Source), complete with auto-generating MIPs for different levels of detail (LOD).

+Lastly, I was really into Java Swing at the time, so it was a good excuse to practise building a small but real GUI using the tools of the day.
+(Anyone remember Foxtrot?)